Order by phone:

 Winner: Sky

-Both BT and Sky have similar full fibre ultrafast broadband deals with almost identical average download and upload speeds.
-Currently, Sky Broadband’s superfast fibre package has a shorter contract length, which won’t tie you into a deal for as long and allows you to switch earlier.
+Sky's entry-level Superfast broadband package is considerably faster than BT's.
+Currently, Sky Broadband’s superfast fibre package also has a shorter contract length, which won’t tie you into a deal for as long and allows you to switch earlier.
 Switching helps you save money, so this can only be a good thing!

-Although it’s worth keeping an eye out for no set-up fee deals from either supplier, at the time of writing, BT’s set-up was averaging around £30.
-Meanwhile, Sky wasn’t asking for any money up-front.
+Although it’s worth keeping an eye out for no set-up fee deals from either supplier.
+BT products can sometimes be snapped up with no upfront cost, but this isn't standard.
+Meanwhile, Sky doesn't usually ask for any money up-front.

 Dynamic deal panel